 If you are still having a problem you can start a more formal complaint by emailing our escalations department at email@example.com.
 We suggest you include the whole story in the email, but feel free to simply quote the ticket number of previous emails as we can look up the conversation to help deal with your matter.
 The escalations department will look in to the matter, and if necessary involve a company director in making a decision.
 We will reply by email explaining our decision and reasoning.
 We aim to respond to complaints within a week, but some may take longer.
 If you are unable to send an email you can sent a complaint by post addressed to "Escalations".

 Customers in the EU may also make use of the EU Online Dispute Resolution platform.
 This may involve processing of personal data outside the UK as part of that process.

 If you are simply making a complaint and not making any sort of claim then you can simply send us feedback.
 We'll be happy to accept your feedback without dispute and hence without need for dispute resolution.

 Step 5: Alternative Dispute Resolution (Court service arbitration call)

 Because of the history of large telecommunication companies messing customers about, even as a small family business we have to participate in an Alternative Dispute Resolution (ADR) scheme.
 However, we have great faith in the County Court Small Claims Track (small claims court).
 As ADR is much more costly for us we would rather resolve any dispute using the small claims court, and their Alternative Dispute Resolution process.

-The court service provide a free arbitration service by telephone - they call you and then us in turn for up to an hour to come to an agreement.
+The English court service provide a free arbitration service by telephone - they call you and then us in turn for up to an hour to come to an agreement.
 This is available once a small claims track case is issued, so does need the small claims process to be started.
 It does not, however, need a hearing in front of a judge and so is much easier and cheaper for all concerned.

 Ask us for a deadlock letter at 8 weeks and state that you would be happy to use the small claim court at our expense.